 Bassoonist Maciej Flis is a native of Lodz, Poland and lives in Los Angeles.
-Maciej is an active performer and teacher in the Los Angeles area, teaching as Adjunct Faculty at the Masters College.
-During the past years Maciej played bassoon as co-principal with the American Youth Symphony, Long Beach Opera, Center Stage Opera, Bakersfield Symphony, Santa Monica Symphony, Brentwood Symphony, Ventura Ballet Company and also performed with the Arthur Rubinstein Philharmonic Orchestra in Lodz, Poland.
+Maciej is an active performer and teacher in the Los Angeles area, teaching as Adjunct Professor at the Masters University.
+During the past years Maciej played bassoon as co-principal with the American Youth Symphony where he served five seasons.
+Since then, Maciej has appeared with numerous groups such as, Los Angeles Symphony, Long Beach Opera, San Diego Symphony, Center Stage Opera, Bakersfield Symphony, Santa Monica Symphony, Golden State Pops Orchestra, Glendale Philharmonic, Brentwood Symphony, Dream Orchestra, Ventura Ballet Company, Antelope Valley Orchestra, LA Korean Philharmonic and also performed with the Rubinstein Philharmonic Orchestra in Lodz, Poland.
 Since 2005 he has been principal bassoonist of the Conductors Institute Orchestra at Bard College in New York.
-Maciej also performed with many chamber groups such as Jacaranda, New Century Players and Symbiosis Ensemble.
-As a recording artist, Maciej performs on short films and television.
+Maciej also performed with many chamber groups such as Jacaranda, New Century Players, wildUP and Symbiosis Ensemble.
+As a recording artist, Maciej performs on films and television.
 He took part in numerous music festivals in the United States, Mexico and Europe.
-Maciej is fortunate to have collaborated with some of the world’s famous artists and musicians, including as Yo-Yo Ma, Burt Bacharach, Yundi Li, John Waltz, Yefim Bronfman, Monica Mancini, Kent Nagano, Carl St. Clair, John Williams, Alan Silvestri, Anshel Brusilow, Stanislaw Skrowaczewski, Larry Livingston, Monica Mancini, Yundi Li and Charles Fox.
-Several of his performances have been featured on the Los Angeles classical radio stations, K-Mozart and KUSC.
+Maciej is fortunate to have collaborated with some of the world’s famous artists and musicians, including as Yo-Yo Ma, Burt Bacharach, John Waltz, Yefim Bronfman, Monica Mancini, Kent Nagano, Carl St. Clair, John Williams, Alan Silvestri, Esa-Pekka Salonen, Anshel Brusilow, Stanislaw Skrowaczewski, Larry Livingston, Monica Mancini, Yundi Li, Charles Fox and Il Volo.
+Many of his performances have been featured on the Los Angeles classical radio stations, K-Mozart and KUSC.
 In March of 2011 Maciej was featured soloist with the Orange County Symphony in the "Five Sacred Trees", Concerto for Bassoon and Orchestra by John Williams.

 Maciej Flis holds a Masters Degree from the California Institute of the Arts, where he was a recipient of Lovelace Music Scholarship, an Artist Diploma from the University of Southern California, as a recipient of Flossie Meline Oliver Pieper Music Scholarship, and a Masters Degree from the G.K.
 Bacewicz Academy of Music in Lodz, Poland.
 He has studied with many wonderful teachers such as Stephen Maxym, Judith Farmer, Julie Feves and Krzysztof Kaminski.
 Maciej’s non musical passions include photography, aviation, and Travel.